This article may contain affiliate links for which we may receive compensation. Thank you for your support.

 Adelaide’s Chinatown is between Grote and Gouger Streets alongside nearby the Central Markets.
 The main street is identifiable by the traditional red gates and the lions guarding the entrance.

 There are a mix Asian Grocery stores, clothing stores and restaurants.
-Not only are Chinese businesses but also Vietnamese, Thai, Malaysian, Japanese and Korean.
+Not only are these of Chinese heritage but also Vietnamese, Thai, Malaysian, Japanese and Korean.
 Stop in for some delicious Yum Char dumplings (my favourite)!

 Take the tram to Glenelg